Degree: Master of Science (M.Sc.)

 - Movement and Technology

-- Exercise and Sport in Childhood and Adolescence (in conjunction with Heidelberg University and Karlsruhe University of Education).
+- Exercise and Sport in Childhood and Adolescence (in cooperation with University of Heidelberg and University of Education Karlsruhe)

-You will be involved in ongoing projects at an early stage and can thus gain insights into various research projects.
+You will be involved in ongoing projects at an early stage and can thus gain insights into research.
+After graduation, you will be able to carry out and evaluate your own empirical projects.
 Particular emphasis is placed on interdisciplinarity and cooperation with institutions from other departments.

 Program structure